tomwpublic/hubitat_switchbot/README.md

     * Your Open Token, which can be acquired as described in the SwitchBotAPI reference: https://github.com/OpenWonderLabs/SwitchBotAPI#getting-started
     * The refresh interval in seconds
         * Note that there is a documented limit of 1000 API accesses per day, and each device refresh or action is at least one access.
 Set this number accordingly.
 * OPTIONAL: in the *Apps Code* section of Hubitat, add the switchbotEventsApp.
-This step is necessary if you plan to use the webhook feature for real-time device status updates.
+This step is necessary if you plan to use the webhook feature for real-time device status updates (currently only supported for Meter, Meter Plus, Strip Light, and Smart Lock).
     * In the *Apps* section of Hubitat, select *Add User App* and install the SwitchBot Events app.
 Select your SwitchBot System device and click Done.

 # Usage instructions: